Zerone-MS/Intent-Based-Payments/README.md

 #### \*Prerequisites :

-##### To check if CardsPe app is installed, In your Android.Manifest file add cardspe package name in queries :
+##### To check if CardSe app is installed, In your Android.Manifest file add cardse package name in queries :

 ```xml
     <queries>